 7 tips to help children thrive after separation

 Supporting children through separation can feel like going to the supermarket with an empty stomach.
-It is easy to end up wandering through the aisles, feeling confused and overwhelmed, getting some snacks, and not enough ingredients to make a wholesome meal.
+It is easy to end up feeling confused and overwhelmed, getting some snacks, and not enough ingredients to make a wholesome meal.

 These tips can serve as “a shopping list” to help you save time, energy and focus on being there for your children while dealing with the challenges of separation or even completely reinventing yourself and your life.